CrossRef/event-data-user-guide/docs/sources/reddit-links.md

 ## Failure modes

  - Reddit API may be unavailable.
- - Publisher sites may block the Event Data Bot collecting Landing Pages.
+ - Publisher sites may block the Event Data Bot collecting landing pages.
- - Publisher sites may prevent the Event Data Bot collecting Landing Pages with robots.txt
+ - Publisher sites may prevent the Event Data Bot collecting landing pages with robots.txt

 ## Further information